in

 Standard Pegboard Size

-Knowing the size of the pegboard a homeowner will get will determine the size of the hooks and other accessories they will buy to utilize the pegboard.
+Knowing the size of the board will determine the size of the hooks and other accessories needed to buy.
 Plus, it will dictate the maximum weight or how large an object can be hung on the organization board.

 The most common hole size available for pegboards is the standard 1/4 inch or about 0.64 centimeters.